FrontendMasters/fm-snippets/fullstack-v3/README.md

 # Full Stack for Front-End Engineers, v3 Reference Guide

-This document is a reference guide for the [Full Stack for Front-End Engineers, v3](https://frontendmasters.com/courses/fullstack-v2/) course on [Frontend Masters](https://frontendmasters.com/).
-The instructions/commands correspond with the lessons in the course.
+This document is a reference guide for the [Full Stack for Front-End Engineers, v3](https://frontendmasters.com/courses/fullstack-v3/) course on [Frontend Masters](https://frontendmasters.com/).

+More code and instructions can be found in [the slides](https://static.frontendmasters.com/assets/courses/2023-04-18-fullstack-v3/fullstack-v3-slides.pdf).

 ### Create SSH Key (name it fsfe)
 ```bash